rhlobo/ngFlask/client/tools.md

-# The Tools Used in `ngBoilerplate`
+# The Tools Used in the client project

 ## Introduction

-`ngBoilerplate` is standards-based, so it uses all the usual tools to manage and develop client-side code.
+The client app is based on the `ngBoilerplate` project, which is standards-based, so it uses all the usual tools to manage and develop client-side code.
 If you've developed modern, highly-organized JavaScript projects before, you are probably already familiar with at least most of these tools.
 What follows is a simple description of the tools of which this project makes use and how they fit in to the `ngBoilerplate` picture.

 ## Git